-Great news for ACT test-takers!
-Starting in September 2020, the ACT will give you the new option to retake individual sections of the ACT exam, rather than taking the entire test again.
-So if you love your ACT score in one, two, or three of the four ACT test sections, but have a particular area (or areas) that’s bringing down your overall (composite) score, you’re in luck.
+The ACT has announced their intention to offer a new option: to retake individual sections of the ACT exam, rather than taking the entire test again.
+Depending on testing conditions, this will happen in 2021 at the earliest.
+This is great news for students who may love their ACT score in one, two, or three of the four ACT test sections, but have a particular area (or areas) that’s bringing down the overall (composite) score.
 Your ACT sectional retesting lets you focus entirely on that section.

 Retaking specific sections of the ACT instead of retaking the entire ACT has a lot of benefits.
 Not only will it be cheaper (yay!), but it’ll also allow you to get out of the test center a whole lot faster.
 Perhaps most importantly of all, it will let you focus your ACT prep on the area that most needs it.

 With all of that said, we know that you’re likely to have lots of questions.
 Not to worry!
 Magoosh’s experts have done the research to find out everything you need to know about ACT section retesting and how to retake ACT sections.

 What are the requirements for an ACT section retake?